RickStrahl/Westwind.Scripting/README.md

 ```

 ## Usage
-Using the `CSharpScriptExecution` class is very easy.
-It works with code passed as strings for either a Code block, expression, one or more methods or even as a full C# class that can be turned into an instance.
+Using the `CSharpScriptExecution` class is very easy to use.
+It works with code passed as strings for either a block of code, an expression, one or more methods or even as a full C# class that can be turned into an instance.

 There are methods for: